Skip to main content

 We want to ensure that highly diverse fisheries that catch multiple species at once, also known as mixed fisheries, can be certified against the MSC Fisheries Standard.

 Currently the MSC Fisheries Standard is based on single-species management requiring each individual species be assessed independently against the requirements.
-This is a can be a barrier for some mixed fisheries.
+This can be a barrier for some mixed fisheries.

 In addition, different species often interact with each other.
 For example, if one species is the predator or prey of another then harvesting one will probably affect the abundance of the other.